RyanBabij/WorldSim/README.md

 It's mostly just an experiment in procedurally generated worlds.
 I don't have plans to commercialise this project, but I would like to make a release at some point.
 I'm trying to get to a minimum viable product, but I have no idea when I'll get there.
 When I do, I'll release it as 0.1.

 I'm trying to make something on the scale of DF, but honestly it's quite different in the implementation.
-For a start my game is tile-based.
+For a start my game implements a reasonably modern interface.
+None of this fixed-window, keyboard-only, ASCII business.
 Secondly the focus is on the Adventure Mode.
+Strategy elements are planned but will be optional.
+Thirdly the game tries to avoid unnecessary complexity.
+The game is hard enough to write without worrying about left and right socks.

-Thirdly there's a huge emphasis on creating a "living world".
+Finally there's an emphasis on creating a "living world".
 Where possible, I am trying to simulate things happening off-screen.
 This is a much more complex goal than one might assume.
 Sure, you can run A* pathfinding for a thousand entities, but when you're trying to do it for millions, you start running into interesting problems.
 One of the few games I know that did it well is Falcon 4.0, and the programmer Kevin Klemmick said it was a hell of a job.

-Anyway that's what I want to do.
+Many developers talk about implementing such a thing but it never actually happens.
+I want to make it happen, even if only for a 2D tile-based game.

 If the project goes well I would like it to be a kind of base which other developers could use to make their own worlds.
 The code is all there for people to mess around with.
 I mean, theoretically you could even swap out my 2D renderer for a 3D one, but I don't have the time or skill to do such a thing myself.

 ### Sample Output